pali-english/pali-english.github.io/README.md

 Now I’ll carefully guide it,
 as a trainer with a hook guides a rutting elephant.

+    Idaṁ - This
+    pure - Before, previously
+    cittam - Mind
+    acāri - Wandered, moved about
+    cārikaṁ - Journey, roaming
+    Yenicchakaṁ - Where it wanted, as it wished yatthakāmaṁ - Where it desired
+    yathāsukhaṁ - As it liked, as it found pleasure Tadajjahaṁ - Now I
+    niggahessāmi - Will control, will restrain
+    yoniso - Carefully, wisely
+    Hatthippabhinnaṁ - An elephant in rut
+    viya - Like, as
+    aṅkusaggaho - A trainer with a hook, one who takes hold with a goad

 Appamādaratā hotha,
 sacittamanurakkhatha;
 Duggā uddharathattānaṁ,